gettalong/kramdown/README.md

 All the documentation on the available input and output formats is available in the **doc/** directory and online at <http://kramdown.rubyforge.org>.

+Starting from version 1.0.0 kramdown is using a versioning scheme with major, minor and patch parts in the version number where the major number changes on backwards-incompatible changes, the minor number on the introduction of new features and the patch number on everything else.

 ## Usage